 Construction & Engineering

-IT: Isabel acts for government and private companies in relation to provision and operation of long-term hardware and software and IT support services for central and local government.
+IT: Isabel acts for government and private companies in relation to disputes arising out of the provision and operation of long-term hardware and software and IT support services for central and local government.
+She is also defending the first litigated claim against a search engine optimization (‘SEO’) professional, working with domestic and US leading experts in this emerging professional field.

-Given Isabel’s commercial expertise she is able to provide construction and engineering clients a ‘joined up service’ acting in disputes over interpretation and enforcement of bonds in the context of sale of engineering plant and over finance obligations and structures (including offshore and bi-furcated Shariah compliant) in relation to property development.
+Given Isabel’s commercial and insurance expertise (in which she is also listed as a leading silk by the directories) she is able to provide construction and engineering clients a ‘joined up service’ acting in disputes over interpretation and enforcement of bonds in the context of sale of engineering plant and over finance obligations and structures (including offshore and bi-furcated Shariah compliant funding) in relation to property development, and insurance coverage issues including claims under CAR, PI, Property and Liability policies.

 Selected Cases

-• Connect Plus (M25) Ltd v Highways England Company Ltd [2018] EWHC 140 (TCC) Successfully acted on behalf of the Highways Agency, led by Anneliese Day KC (Fountain Court) identifying and interpreting the regime for calculation of sums due to the operating company in respect of critical incidents under the PFI for the maintenance and operation of the M25.
+- Connect Plus (M25) Ltd v Highways England Company Ltd [2018] EWHC 140 (TCC) Successfully acted on behalf of the Highways Agency, identifying and interpreting the regime for calculation of sums due to the operating company in respect of critical incidents under the PFI for the maintenance and operation of the M25.

 News